By Gustavoblalmiras • Last updated: March 2026

 - underlayer insulation

-- wind-blocking foil blanket
+- wind-blocking emergency blanket

-- warmers for hands/core
+- hand warmers for hands/core

 Frostbite: what to do and what not to do

 CDC guidance includes: do not rub or massage, and rewarm using warm—not hot—water.
+See: CDC frostbite prevention.

 - clean cloth/gauze